InsightDataScience/aws-ops-insight/README.md

 - VPC sandbox with all the necessary networking
 - Security Group, with all ports open to and from any IP
-- 4 node cluster, with 1 "master" and 3 workers
+- 4 node cluster, with 1 "master" and 3 "workers"

 **Don't** destroy your infra now, but if you ever want to tear down your infrastructure, you can always do that with the command: